unisonweb/unisonweb-org/src/data/transcripts/ability-tutorial.md

 ### Handling `Choice`

 So if that was a handler calling the continuation 0 times, what about 2 times?
-Let's see a handler for `ability Choice where choose : Boolean`, which we met [here](#choice) TODO check examples link.
+Let's see a handler for `ability Choice where choose : Boolean`, which we met [here](#choice).
 This handler runs through a whole tree of possible evolutions of the computation, with a fork at each `choose`, and collects the results in a list.

 ```unison:hide
 choiceToPure : Request Choice a -> [a]